Eicher tractor: After the war

 In 1959, Eicher set up the Eicher Tractor Corporation of India Private Ltd., along with the Goodearth Company of New Delhi, India, and began production in 1960 of Indian-built Eicher tractors.
 That company sold the tractor business to TAFE, also of India, which still produces Eicher tractors.

-In the 1960s, Eicher started the production of a light truck, which was also produced for Magirus-Deutz at a later date.
+In the 1960s, Eicher started the production of a light truck, which was also produced for Magirus at a later date.

 In 1973, Massey Ferguson purchased Eicher, and many Massey-licensed Eichers were built.
 They later sold their interest, and Dromson now owns the company.
 They now build specialized tractors for vineyards.

 In 2008, Eicher tractors were offered again at short notice by the brand owner Eicher Landmaschinen Vertriebs GmbH.
 These were the Eicher 677 and Eicher 777 models, which the former Dutch Eicher importer Hissink Oeken had manufactured by Carraro in Italy.
 This production also ended in 2009.